-You will also have opportunities to work on projects for various industries and organisations, or on analytical problems through industry sponsored projects, Innovation Central Perth, the Curtin Institute for Computation and others.
+You will also have opportunities to work on projects for various industries and organisations, or on analytical problems through industry sponsored projects, Innovation Central Perth, the Curtin Institute for Data Science and others.

 You can specialise in one of two streams:

 This stream aims to develop petroleum and mining engineers who can analyse, interpret and utilise complex data analytics relating to resource assets and operations.
 This will help improve their operational business decision-making, resulting in maximised asset productivity and business growth.

 This is the first course in Australia to apply data analytics and big data concepts to optimise operational engineering decisions.

 Finance and Investment Analytics (Business and Law)

 This stream embeds economic and financial econometric analysis within the data and predictive analytic framework.
 You will gain working knowledge in economic, finance and business data, enabling you to apply your analytical skills in a business context.

 Please refer to the handbook for additional course overview information.

 How this course will make you industry ready